httmako/shira_at/blog/source/mariadb_postgres.md

 I wrote a twitch chat logger a long time ago with the sole goal to help a streamer with their chat moderation.
 After a while I added even more streamers and rewrote it from a file-based NodeJS application to a database Golang application.

-Now it has over 45.000.000 chat messages logged in the database and I can use it to benchmark different things.
+At the time of testing it had a bit over 45.000.000 chat messages logged in the database.
+With this amount of data I was able to test the performance of both databases.

 The table looks as follows: